commandpostsoft/parse-stack/README.md

 - Enhanced change tracking and webhooks
 - Request idempotency system
 - Timezone support for date operations
+- Partial fetch with smart autofetch and serialization control
 - And many more improvements (see [CHANGELOG.md](./CHANGELOG.md))

 Below is a [quick start guide](#overview), but you can also check out the full *[API Reference](https://www.modernistik.com/gems/parse-stack/index.html)* for more detailed information about our Parse Server SDK.